-Tarragona has a wide range of communication channels.
-It’s easy to reach the other Mediterranean Games venues from Tarragona.
+Tarragona has a wide range of communication channels, making it easy to reach the other Mediterranean Games venues.

-The Barcelona airport, located just 82 kilometres away from Tarragona, offers all manner of national, international and transatlantic flights and connections daily.
+The Barcelona airport, located just 82 kilometres away from Tarragona, offers daily all manner of national, international and transatlantic flights and connections.
 It can be reached by taking the AP-7 and C-32 motorways, by train, changing at the Barcelona Sants station, or by bus through the coach company PLANA (977 21 44 75).

 The city is connected by the AP-7 motorway and N-340 carriageway to Barcelona, Tortosa and Valencia.
 It is also possible to drive to Lleida, Zaragoza and Madrid, taking the N-240 and picking up the AP-2 motorway at Montblanc.
 The N-420 carriageway goes to Reus and Teruel.
 The city is linked to other towns in the province by a comprehensive network of local and regional roads.
-Before departing, drivers can also obtain traffic reports.
+Before departing, drivers can make sure there is no traffic disruption.

 - By bus.
 Tarragona has a modern bus station with buses to most towns in the region.
 The station is home to companies offering both domestic and international routes.
-Those running international services include EUROLINES(Information and Reservations Tel.: 902 40 50 40/977 22 40 00).
-Domestic companies include ALSA (902 42 22 42) and HIFE (902 119 814).
+Those running international services include EUROLINES(Information and Reservations Tel: 902 40 50 40/977 22 40 00).
+National companies include ALSA (902 42 22 42) and HIFE (902 119 814).

 Communication to / from Tarragona is direct by:

 Costa Dorada Transfers provides private cars services, high standing cars and minivans, minibus and coaches.
-Specialists in Congresses, Incentive Travel programs, Tour Operators, Travel Agencies, Companies, etc. Own operational in AVE Camp de Tarragona train station and in Barcelona and Reus Airports.
+Specialists in congresses, incentive travel programs, tour operators, travel agencies, companies, etc. They offer services in AVE Camp de Tarragona train station and in Barcelona and Reus Airports.